jchantrell/exiledb/README.md

 ExileDB is a CLI tool that makes working with Path of Exile 1 & 2's various data formats easier.
 Its primary purpose is to use the [community's schema](https://github.com/poe-tool-dev/dat-schema) to parse and extract data into local SQLite databases, which makes it significantly easier to query the complex relationships and turn it into more usable formats.

-See [releases](https://github.com/jchantrell/exiledb/releases) for pre-built downloads of the executable or alternatively run the below command to install it directly in your CLI.
+See [releases](https://github.com/jchantrell/exiledb/releases) for pre-built binaries for Linux and Windows or alternatively run the below command to install it directly in your CLI:

 ```bash
 go install github.com/jchantrell/exiledb/cmd/exiledb@latest